lonely-lockley/chroma-blotch-corrector/README.md

 Use it as a last-resort correction step when your normal astrophotography workflow can no longer clean the background adequately.

-It is optimized for large-scale, low-frequency color artifacts in the background.
+It is optimized for large-scale, low-frequency background color mottle.
 It is not intended to fix high-frequency chroma noise or replace proper calibration and background extraction earlier in the pipeline.

 ![](assets/comparison_m45.jpg)